"Dentals" at North County Cat Hospital

 Before any anesthesia, we want to see the results of a blood panel.
 It helps us assess risk and may change decisions regarding the anesthesia.
 If a panel hasn't been done recently, we perform it on the day of the procedure.

 Even for the best behaved cats, it's impossible to do more than a superficial, cosmetic cleaning of the teeth without a general anesthetic.
 At best, an anesthetic free cleaning will make the teeth look better (while not improving the health of the mouth and not addressing any disease in the mouth).
-At worst it will cause damage to previously healthy teeth.
+At worst it will cause damage to previously healthy teeth and gums.

 We always give preanesthetic medications to reduce anxiety, prevent pain, and decrease the amount of general anesthetic needed.
 We induce the patient with a short acting intravenous anesthetic (usually propofol) and then use a general gas anesthetic (usually sevoflurane) to maintain the anesthesia.